Megcsapottak rovat

 Matematika a társadalomtudományokban (Mathematics and Social Science)

-Gustav Theodor Fechner – Edwin G. Boring
+Gustav Theodor Fechner (Gustav Theodor Fechner) – Edwin G. Boring

 Classification of Men According to Their Natural Gifts (Az emberek adottságaik szerinti osztályozása) – Francis Galton